At the end of this learning unit, the student is able to :

 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.

-Due to the COVID-19 crisis, the information in this section is particularly likely to change until September 13.This course is partly lecture based and partly a seminar.
-As a rule, each meeting will consist of a lecture, a discussion on readings to be prepared before class and a problem.
+Due to the COVID-19 crisis, the information in this section is particularly likely to change.This course is partly lecture-based and partly a seminar.
+As a rule, each meeting will consist of a lecture part and a group discussion on readings or on a problem.
 For each class, students will have to prepare readings (cases or other documents).
-They will have to answer in writing questions on the readings.
-In class, students are strongly invited to ask questions.
-In particular, it is incumbent upon students to ask for precise explanations on readings or for the answer to a question they had to prepare.
-Students will have to answer oral questions on the readings.
+They will have to answer in writing questions on the readings and/or analyse a hypothetical and be ready to discuss the assignment in class.

 · ability to correctly identify a legal issue in a given factual situation,